The Death of Children & Childhood

 And it is these people who will need our support as the damage to the immune systems of vaccinated people continues to unfold.

-I’ve been away, spending time with Chief JD Anderson and indigenous singer/songwriter Tracy Bone, learning to understand their continued presence in Ottawa, far from their families and homes in Manitoba.
+I’ve been away, spending time with a First Nations Chief and his crew, learning to understand their continued presence in Ottawa, far from their families and homes in Manitoba.

 They are here in the nation’s capital standing for freedom and unity.